orsinium/notes/knm.md

 * **Kennismakingsgesprek**: Intake; after you have found a general practitioner, there will usually be a ‘kennismakingsgesprek’
 * **Telefonisch spreekuur**: Telephone consultation hour (of the general practitioner)
 * **Huisbezoek**: Home visit (from general practitioner)
-* **Tolkencentrum**: Translator center (people who need help speaking Dutch at formal appointments with general practioner or a government institution can be assisted by somebody from the ‘tolkencentrum’
+* **Tolkencentrum**: Translator center.
+People who need help speaking Dutch at formal appointments with general practioner or a government institution can be assisted by somebody from the ‘tolkencentrum’
 * **Beroepsgeheim**: Professional secrecy; a doctor is not allowed to disclose your medical situation to anybody
 * **Huisartsenpost**: General practice center; when you need a general practitioner outside of standard office hours you may have to go to the ‘huisartsenpost’
 * **Recept**: Recipe (for medicines)